-4.1 One village
+4.1 Building for the future

-4.1.0.1 Within the village two Built-up Area Boundaries are proposed in which new development may be supported in principle.
-One boundary will surround Lower Tysoe and another will surround Upper and Middle Tysoe.
+4.1.0.1 Within the village one Built-up Area Boundary is proposed in which new development may be supported in principle.
+This boundary will surround Middle and Upper Tysoe.
 A new Strategic Gap will be designated between Lower and Middle Tysoe (Map 8, page 30).
-Safeguards will be put in place to ensure that the open countryside defined by this Strategic Gap is preserved in order to prevent coalescence between the settlements and to protect the distinct and individual character of each settlement (see also Core Strategy AS.10).
+Safeguards will be put in place to ensure that the open countryside defined by this Strategic Gap is preserved in order to prevent coalescence between the settlements and to protect the individual character of each settlement.

-4.1.0.2 The proposed Built-up Area Boundaries have been drawn around Lower, Middle and Upper Tysoe in order to define the built up area of the village and establish where development is acceptable in principle.
-In addition to the allocated sites, opportunities for new development within the Built-up Area Boundaries will be limited to 'windfall' sites determined on a case by case basis in accordance with the relevant development plan policies.
+4.1.0.2 The proposed Built-up Area Boundary has been drawn around Middle and Upper Tysoe in order to define the built up area of the village and establish where development is acceptable in principle.
+In addition to the allocated sites, opportunities for new development within the Built-up Area Boundary will be limited to 'windfall' sites determined on a case by case basis in accordance with the relevant development plan policies.